-The Trial Balance report provides a comprehensive summary of all accounts in your company over a selected period, including the opening balances, transactions within the period, and the resulting closing balances.
+The Trial Balance report provides a comprehensive summary of all accounts in your company over a selected period, including the opening balances (debit or credit), transactions within the period, and the resulting closing balances (debit or credit).

 This report is essential for reviewing the company’s books and ensuring that accounts are balanced before generating other financial statements, such as the Balance Sheet or Income Statement.